top of page

 Sneak Peek Early Gender

 We also offer Sneak Peek Early Gender DNA testing at Panhandle Birth Services.
-Discover your baby's gender as early as 8 weeks with a 99.1 percent accuracy.
-The tests are quick and easy and results come straight to you in just a few days.
+Discover your baby's gender as early as 8 weeks with 99.1% accuracy.
+The tests are quick, easy and results come straight to you in just a few days.

 Click here to learn more!